GraphiteEditor/Graphite/node-graph/rfcs/document-format.md

 A `.gdd` document is a collection of named byte payloads.
 A `Container` backend (loose folder, in-memory, OPFS in the browser) provides the path-keyed read/write surface.
 An `Archive` codec (zip, xz-compressed tarball) optionally encodes a container into a single byte stream for compact distribution.
 The same logical document can be saved as a loose folder for VCS-friendly checkouts or as an archive for shipping, without any change above the container layer.

-The two concerns live in downstream crates. `document-container` defines the `Container` and `AsyncContainer` traits, the backends, byte ownership (mmap regions, owned buffers, external file mmaps via `mmap-io`), and the `Archive` trait. `document-format` defines the typed `Gdd` handle, the layout (logical-payload-name to in-container path), the data codec (JSON or binary), the manifest, and the save/load orchestration. `document-graph` itself stays disk-unaware.
+The two concerns live in downstream crates. `document-container` defines the `Container` and `AsyncContainer` traits, the backends, byte ownership (mmap regions, owned buffers, external file mmaps via `mmap-io`), and the `Archive` trait. `document-format` defines the typed `Gdd` handle, the layout (logical-payload-name to in-container path), the data codec (JSON or binary), the manifest, and the save/load orchestration. `document-graph-storage` itself stays disk-unaware.

 ```
             ┌─────────────────────────────────┐
             │              editor             │
             └─────────────────────────────────┘
                     │                  │
                     ▼                  ▼
-            ┌────────────────┐  ┌──────────────────────────────┐
+┌────────────────────────┐  ┌──────────────────────────────┐
-            │ document-graph │  │ document-format              │
+│ document-graph-storage │  │ document-format              │
 │ (disk-unaware)         │◀─│  Gdd handle, Layout, codec,  │
-            └────────────────┘  │  ExportOptions               │
+└────────────────────────┘  │  ExportOptions               │
                             └──────────────────────────────┘
                                             │
                                             ▼
                             ┌──────────────────────────────┐
                             │ document-container           │
                             │  Container backends + Archive│
                             │  codecs (folder, memory,     │
                             │  OPFS / zip, xz)             │
                             └──────────────────────────────┘
 ```

 Arrows mean "depends on".
-The editor uses `Session` from `document-graph` at runtime and `Gdd` from `document-format` on save/load. `document-format` serializes `document-graph`'s types and delegates byte I/O to `document-container`. `document-graph` and `document-container` are independent leaves.
+The editor uses `Session` from `document-graph-storage` at runtime and `Gdd` from `document-format` on save/load. `document-format` serializes `document-graph-storage`'s types and delegates byte I/O to `document-container`. `document-graph-storage` and `document-container` are independent leaves.

 A document contains: